Andhra Pradesh High Court

 The High Court of Andhra Pradesh is the High Court of the Indian state of Andhra Pradesh.
-The seat of the High Court is currently located at Nelapadu.
+It serves the judicial duties of Andhra Pradesh.

 History

-The High Court of Andhra Pradesh was established in the year 1954 when the state was formed from the earlier Madras Presidency.
+The High Court of Andhra Pradesh was established in 1954 when the state was formed from the earlier Madras Presidency.
 After the merger of the Hyderabad State with Andhra State to form the State of Andhra Pradesh, the Court initially continued at Guntur till 1956.
-Thereafter the High Court started functioning from the then capital city of state, Hyderabad.
-However, post bifurcation of Andhra Pradesh, as per the Andhra Pradesh Reorganisation Act, 2014, the High Court of Judicature at Hyderabad was constituted as a common High Court, until the new High Court for the State of Andhra Pradesh is created.
-Later by a Presidential order, the High Court for the state of Andhra Pradesh was established on 1 January 2019 under the Andhra Pradesh Reorganisation Act, 2014.
+Thereafter the High Court started functioning from the then capital city of the state, Hyderabad.
+However, post bifurcation of Andhra Pradesh, as per the Andhra Pradesh Reorganisation Act, 2014, the High Court of Judicature at Hyderabad was constituted as a common High Court, until the new High Court for the State of Andhra Pradesh was created, by a Presidential order on 1 January 2019 under the Andhra Pradesh Reorganisation Act, 2014.